-Report on the suitability test of the ambient air quality measuring system BAM-1020 with PM2.5 pre-separator of the company Met One Instruments, Inc. for the component PM2.5, Report-No.: 936/21209919/A
+Report on the suitability test of the ambient air quality measurement system BAM-1020 with PM2.5 pre-separator of the company Met One Instruments, Inc. for the component suspended particulate matter PM2.5, Report No.: 936/21209919/A

 Table 16 summarizes the results of the test.
 Figure 44 to Figure 50 show a graphical representation of the test results.